startdevelopfin/startdevelopfin.github.io/Content/posts/speakingEngagement.md

 <p><blockquote><i>"Photo taken at Tennesee State University"</i></blockquote></p>

 <p>The conference allowed me to meet a diverse group of students, program managers, engineers and more.
-For nearly an hour, I spoke candidly about my journey learning Swift, becoming a software engineer, and implored listners to look for opportunites to mentor the next generation.
-The positive feedback I received at various points of the conference was very encouraging.
+For nearly an hour, I spoke candidly about my journey learning Swift, becoming a software engineer, and implored listners to consider joining or creating a Swift Coding Club at their respective institutions.
+Over the course of three days, I was very encouraged by the positive feedback I receieved from attedees at the Student Leadership Conference.
 I'm definitely looking forward to my next speaking engagement!</p>

 <br></br>